google/fonts/ProjectChecklist.md

 - [ ] Build source files

-You may maintain a set of 'build sources', which are used as input to a build script.
+Some type projects maintain a set of 'build sources', which are used as input to a build script.
 They are updated less frequently than the actual source files, and updated with care.
 Common indications of build source files are: